 College of Education

-North Greenville University’s College of Education seeks an Associate Dean of Undergraduate Programs to start January 1, 2020.
+North Greenville University’s College of Education seeks an Associate Dean of Undergraduate Programs.
+Position will be opened until filled.

 The associate dean provides administrative leadership to the undergraduate programs of the College of Education and assists in implementing the university’s vision for that college.
 The associate dean supervises and supports the work of the department chairs and program coordinators/directors in the college, and serves as a resource to faculty members who teach courses in the college’s programs.
 The associate dean may also serve as the chair of his/her home department.
 The associate dean reports to the dean of the College of Education.